srepasup/Rock-Paper-Scissors-AI/README.md

 # Rock-Paper-Scissors AI

-This project is a simple implementation of the classic game **Rock, Paper, Scissors**, but with an AI component.
-The AI learns and adapts based on the opponent's moves, making it a challenging opponent to play against.
+This project is a simple implementation of the classic game **Rock, Paper, Scissors**, but with an AI component that uses machine learning techniques to predict the player's next move.
+The objective of this project is to demonstrate the use of artificial intelligence in a game setting using a rule-based AI strategy.

-## Project Overview
+## Project Description

-This project uses Python and basic AI techniques to create an intelligent Rock-Paper-Scissors player.
-The AI plays against different bots and aims to win at least 60% of the matches.
+In this project, the user plays the game **Rock, Paper, Scissors** against an AI.
+The game follows the usual rules:
+- Rock beats Scissors
+- Scissors beats Paper
+- Paper beats Rock

+The AI attempts to predict your move using a basic pattern, and then chooses its counter-move based on the prediction.
+Over time, the AI improves by adapting to your moves.

+The project goal is to implement an interactive and simple game that uses AI for decision-making.

-## Features
+## Tech Stack

+- **Python**: The main programming language used to build the game logic.
+- **JavaScript**: Used for the front-end to create the interactive web page.
+- **HTML/CSS**: For creating and styling the game’s user interface.
-- AI plays Rock-Paper-Scissors against different bots.
+- **Machine Learning**: For AI decision-making.
-- The AI adapts based on the previous moves of the opponent.
-- Tracks statistics of wins, losses, and draws.
+-
 ## How to Run

 1. Clone this repository to your local machine or Gitpod workspace: